Learning logical Pauli noise in quantum error correction: Appendix

 Using this definition, we can state our assumptions on the noise. \begin{definition} A channel of the form \eqref{eq:LocalNoise} is called \emph{correctable} if the following two conditions are fulfilled: \begin{enumerate} \item For all $\gamma_1,\gamma_2 \in \Gamma$, $\gamma_1 \cup \gamma_2$ is a correctable region. \item All moments are positive, i.e.\ $E(a) > 0$ for all $a \in A$. \end{enumerate} \end{definition}

 The first condition states that correlations can not be so large that uncorrectable errors occur frequently.
 Instead uncorrectable errors should only be allowed to occur as a combination of many smaller independent errors.
 We will later relate this condition to the distance of a code.
-The second condition essentially states that the total error rate is not too large.
-A sufficient conditions for this is $P(I) > \frac{1}{2}$, which is guaranteed to be fulfilled if $P_\gamma(I) > \frac{1}{2}$ for all $\gamma \in \Gamma$.
+The second condition essentially states that the error rates are not too large.
+A sufficient conditions for this is $P_\gamma(I) > \frac{1}{2}$ for all $\gamma \in \Gamma$.
+An alternative, but less practical, sufficient condition is $P(I) > \frac{1}{2}$.